How to Register

 Students from non-RUILI Australian universities are welcome to apply cross-institutionally with UNE, but you must check with your home university and course adviser to ensure that credit earned can be transferred to your home degree.

-Registration for the Mataram, Lombok 2018 program are now open!
+Registration for the Mataram, Lombok 2019 program

-All students need to register online at Registration for Indonesian In-country programs.
+Please register online at Registration for Indonesian In-country programs.
 You will receive a confirmation email once you have successfully registered.

 When completing the registration you will be asked to provide among others: